 13. Physical therapist assistants

-In some states, physical therapists need to have a doctoral degree.
-However, nationwide, their assistants only need an associate degree from an accredited program.
+In some states, physical therapists need to have a doctorate.
+However, nationwide, their assistants typically need only an associate degree from an accredited program, as well as a license or certification.

 To work in this field, you’ll need an associate degree in mortuary science or funeral service.
 Every state except Colorado has licensing requirements for workers in the field.
 Colorado offers a voluntary certification program.